sfc-gh-aross/pharmacy2u-snowflake-demo/docs/VIGNETTE_2_DEMO_SCRIPT.md

 WHERE EMAIL IS NULL;
 ```

+**Point to the execution speed:**

+> "Notice how fast that UPDATE ran—about 2-3 seconds for 10,000 patient records. **This is query pruning in action.** Snowflake only processes the subset we specified, not scanning the entire 100 million row table.
+Efficient, targeted updates."

-**Point to the result showing many NULL emails:**
+**Point to the result showing 10,000 NULL emails:**

 > "Disaster.
-We just wiped out thousands of email addresses.
-Traditionally, this means:
+We just wiped out 10,000 email addresses—a realistic Friday afternoon mistake.
+>
+> Notice we updated only 10,000 records using a LIMIT clause for demo speed, but in production, this could be millions. **The principle is the same: query pruning means Snowflake only processes what we specify, nothing more.**
+>
+> Traditionally, recovering from this means:
 > 1. Stop the database
 > 2. Restore from last night's backup
 > 3. Lose all data changes from today